-If you need to troubleshoot battery life, performance, or overheating issues, then boot the LG G6 into Safe Mode to see if it is caused by a 3rd-party app.
+If you need to troubleshoot battery life, performance, or overheating issues, then boot the LG G6 or G6+ into Safe Mode to see if it’s caused by an app.

 Since issues like poor battery life, weak performance and even overheating can be caused by these 3rd-party applications, the first troubleshooting step is to find out if that is the case in your situation.
 You could start off by uninstalling all of your 3rd-party applications, but that might not be the root cause of the issue in the first place.
 So a better troubleshooting step is to boot the LG G6 into Safe Mode so that it will disable all of these applications.